alonisser/integration-patterns-messaging/presentation.md

 # Integration challenges

-* Integrators have limited organizational control over various enterprise apps.
+* Integrators have limited organizational authority over various enterprise apps.
 (We won't adapt our app to your needs) Might also be a third party we buy something from.

-* Even with control, Integrators have limited resources to change existing applications (Might not be even possible with "over the shelf" software products)
+* Even with authority, Integrators have limited resources to change existing applications (Might not be even possible with "over the shelf" software products)

 ---